zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 - The not (`!`) operator must be followed by exactly one space. [*](ruleset.md#genericformattingspaceafternot)
 - The `&&` and `||` operators must be used instead of `AND` and `OR`. [*](ruleset.md#squizoperatorsvalidlogicaloperators)
-- The null coalesce operator should be used when possible. [*](ruleset.md#slevomatcodingstandardcontrolstructuresrequirenullcoalesceoperator)
+- The null  coalescing operator `??` should be used when possible. [*](ruleset.md#slevomatcodingstandardcontrolstructuresrequirenullcoalesceoperator)
 - Assignment operators (eg `+=`, `.=`) should be used when possible. [*](ruleset.md#slevomatcodingstandardoperatorsrequirecombinedassignmentoperator)

 ```php